tarantool/doc/doc/reference/configuration/configuration_reference.rst

 console
 -------

-Configure the administration console.
+Configure the administrative console.
 A client to the console is ``tt connect``.

 ..
 NOTE::